roche-rs/roche/README.md

 # roche
-A cli for building serverless tide containers.
+A cli for building serverless tide containers for [knative environments](https://knative.dev/docs/knative-offerings/).

 ## introduction
 Services built with Rust have some fantastic runtime qualities for serverless applications: